-Wake Forest researchers built custom, faster bioprinters that could print many different cell types, such as vascular, muscle, and stem cells.
+Wake Forest researchers built their own custom, faster bioprinters that could print many different cell types, such as vascular, muscle, and stem cells.
 They could also make tissue and scaffolding, to create bones, noses, and ears.
-Because complex organs need complex framework, the idea is that the 3D printers can make cellular material that can “assemble itself”, similar to embryonic development.
-Cells shouldn’t be placed in their final position—they should be allowed to migrate, as they do during gestation, according to Gabor Forgacs, co-founder of Organovo.
-The “challenge”, in making organs, is to also given them vascular support, down to the capillaries, so that they remain viable.1
+Because complex organs need complex framework, the idea is that the 3D printers can make cellular material that would be able to assemble itself, in a similar fashion to the process of embryonic development.
+Cells should not be placed in their final position—they should be allowed to naturally migrate into their proper places, as they do during gestation, according to Gabor Forgacs, co-founder of Organovo.
+The “challenge”, in making organs, is to also give them vascular support, down to the capillaries, so that they remain viable.1

-Body Parts Bioprinters Can Make
+Body Parts 3D Bioprinters Can Make